akka-samples/trip-agent/README.md

 ![mail_center.png](mail_center.png)
 ![mail_bottom.png](mail_bottom.png)

-TODO if aim for expansion
+Possible routes to extend the example:
 - improve prompt https://docs.spring.io/spring-ai/reference/api/prompt.html
-- using workflow to reserve best value bookingTripRequest after query
+- Pre-reserve best value trip after request and send an email with that reservation to user
-- using timers to check if the flights/accommodations are still available in the market (if fake is refactored to use a real/external endpoint)
+- using timers to check if the flights/accommodations are still available in the market (fake must be then refactored to use a real/external endpoint)

 Afterthoughts:
 - How can we do integration tests without consuming LLM credit?